Pleias/marginalia/readme.md

 **marginalia** is an opinionated python library for structured data generation at scale with open LLMs like Mistral or Llama.
 With proper instructions, marginalia will transform any list of texts into structured data.

-The easiest way to discover marginalia is to test the Google Colab demo for [text classification](https://colab.research.google.com/drive/1dMcldrZtootOyRmC_Ug5552iy9T4e-0c?usp=sharing).
-You will need to use an A100 GPU to run it, you can also test the [light demo](https://colab.research.google.com/drive/1_ah2DwAYThfgu3C8HlCimAhbkM59Am3F?usp=sharing) on the free version of Google Colab that runs on a "quantized" LLM: while the text generation are slower and the results are less good, the model can run on a T4 GPU.
+The easiest way to discover marginalia is to test the Google Colab demo for [text classification](https://colab.research.google.com/drive/1dMcldrZtootOyRmC_Ug5552iy9T4e-0c?usp=sharing) that requires an A100 (available for colab pro).
+There is also a [light demo](https://colab.research.google.com/drive/1_ah2DwAYThfgu3C8HlCimAhbkM59Am3F?usp=sharing) running on the free version of Google Colab: text generation is done by a "quantized" LLM (autoawq), which results in slower inference and lower quality overall, but still a good way to discover marginalia.

 In contrast with other json libraries and frameworks for LLM, marginalia does not rely on *controlled generation* but on *bootstrap generation*: instead of selecting LLM output at the token level, marginalia retain or reject entire generation.